 Unemployment.
 A car accident.
 A medical emergency.
-Even the best laid plans can go awry, and the last thing you want to worry about in a time of crisis is how you are going to get by financially.
-Life is full of unplanned events, which is why everyone needs an emergency fund.
+You never know when a financial emergency will strike.
+The last thing you want to worry about in a time of crisis is how you are going to get by financially.
+Your budget needs to be prepared for these unexpected events.
+This is why everyone needs an emergency fund.

 The best places to keep your emergency fund are accounts that offer quick access and a stable rate of return.
 Some good examples include savings accounts, money market accounts, CD’s, and Checking Accounts.
 Be sure to find a bank that offers high interest rates because the idea is to let the money sit there until needed.
 You can check with your local brick and mortar bank or credit union, or use an online savings account.